 Combined Leave for Spouses.
-Spouses who are employed by the district are limited to a combined total of 12 weeks of FML to care for a parent with a serious health condition; or for the birth, adoption, or foster placement of a child.
-Military caregiver leave for spouses is limited to a combined total of 26 weeks.
+Spouses who are employed by the district are limited to a combined total of 12 weeks of FML to care for a parent with a serious health condition; or for

 Intermittent Leave.
 When medically necessary or in the case of a qualifying exigency, an employee may take leave intermittently or on a reduced schedule.
 The district does not permit the use of intermittent or reduced-schedule leave for the care of a newborn child or for adoption or placement of a child with the employee.